leopiney/.github/profile/README.md

 # Hi, I'm Leo

-Software engineer, occasional Haskell enjoyer, and **co-founder & CTO at [Pento AI](https://pento.ai)**, where we design, build, and ship AI systems that move metrics, not slides.
+Software engineer, occasional Haskell enjoyer, and **co-founder & CTO at [Pento AI](https://pento.ai)**.
 Based in Montevideo.
-I work across the stack: ML, full-stack, and the cloud infrastructure that has to keep all of it standing.
+I work across the stack: AI harnesses, ML, full-stack, and the cloud infrastructure that has to keep all of it standing.

 Heads down on **[Steerdev](https://steerdev.com)**, our AI-assisted developer workflow platform.